abhinav-neil/lavise/README.md

-# FACT-AI-group18
+# LaViSE Reproduction
-This is an attempt to reproduce the results and findings of [LaViSE](https://github.com/YuYang0901/LaViSE)
+This is an attempt to reproduce the results and findings of [LaViSE](https://github.com/YuYang0901/LaViSE): Explaining Deep Convolutional Neural Networks via Latent Visual-Semantic Filter Attention.

 # Requirements
 ## Environment